Reachability and liveness in parametric timed automata: Integer-points parametric timed automata

 First, we compare in this section IP-PTAs with L/U-PTAs and show that the class of bounded IP-PTAs is strictly larger than bounded L/U-PTAs with non-strict inequalities.
 Then, our main result regarding this class will be to prove the decidability of the EF-emptiness problem for bounded IP-PTAs (\cref{ss:decidability}).
 We will also show that synthesis is intractable in practice, and that the same holds for bounded L/U-PTAs (\cref{ss:synthesis}).
 Finally, although we prove that the membership problem is undecidable for IP-PTAs, we will exhibit a syntactic sufficient condition, that provides a new subclass of PTAs for which the EF-emptiness problem is decidable (\cref{ss:membership}).

+We give in \cref{figure:subclasses} a pictorial presentation of the subclasses (existing and introduced in this paper) and their relations---that will be proved in the remainder of this paper.
+A similar graphical representation, this time for decidability results of various problems, will be given in \cref{figure:summary:decidability} in \cref{section:summary}.

-\begin{definition} A PTA~$\A$ is \ForLongVersion{said to be }an \emph{integer points PTA} (in short \emph{IP-PTA}) if, in any reachable symbolic state $(\loc, \C)$ of~$\A$, $\C$ contains at least one integer point. \end{definition} Let us now compare IP-PTAs and L/U-PTAs.
+\begin{defi} A PTA~$\A$ is \ForLongVersion{said to be }an \emph{integer points PTA} (in short \emph{IP-PTA}) if, in any reachable symbolic state $(\loc, \C)$ of~$\A$, $\C$ contains at least one integer point. \end{defi} Let us now compare IP-PTAs and L/U-PTAs.
 We first need the following lemma, stating that any reachable symbolic state of an L/U-PTA contains an integer parameter valuation.

-\begin{lemma} Let $(\loc, \C)$ be a reachable symbolic state of an L/U-PTA.
-Then $\projectP{\C}$ contains at least one integer point. \end{lemma} \begin{preuve} Consider a (non-empty) reachable symbolic state~$(\loc, \C)$ of an L/U-PTA.
+\begin{lem} Let $(\loc, \C)$ be a reachable symbolic state of an L/U-PTA.
+Then $\projectP{\C}$ contains at least one integer point. \end{lem} \begin{proof} Consider a (non-empty) reachable symbolic state~$(\loc, \C)$ of an L/U-PTA.
 Let $\pval \models \projectP{\C}$.
-From the well-known monotonicity property of L/U-PTAs (recalled in \cref{lemma:HRSV02:prop4.2}) , any parameter valuation such that the lower-bound parameters~$\param_i^-$ are lower or equal to~$\pval(\param_i^-)$ and upper-bound parameters~$\param_j^+$ are greater than or equal to~$\pval(\param_j^+)$ also belong to~$\projectP{\C}$.
-In particular, this is the case of the integer parameter valuation assigning~0 to all lower-bound parameters, and assigning to upper-bound parameters~$\param_j^+$ the smallest integer greater than or equal to~$\pval(\param_j^+)$. \end{preuve}
+From the well-known monotonicity property of L/U-PTAs (recalled in Lemma~\ref{lemma:HRSV02:prop4.2}) , any parameter valuation such that the lower-bound parameters~$\param_i^-$ are lower or equal to~$\pval(\param_i^-)$ and upper-bound parameters~$\param_j^+$ are greater than or equal to~$\pval(\param_j^+)$ also belong to~$\projectP{\C}$.
+In particular, this is the case of the integer parameter valuation assigning~0 to all lower-bound parameters, and assigning to upper-bound parameters~$\param_j^+$ the smallest integer greater than or equal to~$\pval(\param_j^+)$. \end{proof}

 The previous lemma that ensures the presence of an integer parameter valuation in any symbolic state does not guarantee that an L/U-PTA is an IP-PTA, because clocks may have non-integer values.